ThePieBaker90/On-The-Rim/Mechanics/Player Information/Germline and Xenotype Information/Germlines.md

 	- Size determines a general size of the person with the germline; Tiny, Small, Medium, Large, Huge, and Colossal.
 Most people have a medium size.
 	- Height determines how tall the person with the germline is.
 ## Speed
 - The speed parameter determines the base movement speed of a person with the germline.
+The number listed reflects any increments and decrements to speed due to [[Endogenes]].
 ## Languages
 - The languages parameter determines what languages the person with the germline naturally knows.
 ## [[Endogenes]]